launchdarkly/LaunchDarkly-Docs/README.md

 yarn && yarn dev-fast
 ```

-This cuts the gatsby build time to just < 7 seconds as opposed to > 1minute.
+This cuts the gatsby build time to just < 7 seconds as opposed to > 1 minute.

 ## 👥 Adding new topics and editing existing topics from within the repo